mangrovedao/mangrove-core/src/AUDIT_TRAIL_2.md

 The volume-based version of the market order also interprets the price induced by `takerWants,takerGives` as a true limit price (not as a limit average price).

+## Market orders are limited by recursion depth and by wasted gas

+The `maxRecursionDepth` parameter bounds the number of offers that can be executed before the market order stop (without revert).
+Another parameter, `maxGasreqForFailingOffers`, bounds the sum of `gasreq` of executed failing offers.
+Once above that number, the market order stops (without revert).

+If a segment of bad offers is low-gas but long enough to overflow the EVM stack, any market order would revert and leave the bad offers in place.
+If a segment of bad offers consumes more gas than the block gas limit, any market order would revert and leave the bad offers in place.

+The recursion and gas for failing offer parameters, if well-configured, prevent multiple failing offers from clogging the order book indefinitely.

 ## Several parameter sizes have changed

 ### Density is stored as a float and presented as a fixed-point number